npx-official/npx-framework/README.md

 ---

-## ⚠️ Disclaimer

-**This tool is intended for educational purposes, authorized security assessments, and penetration testing only.**
-The authors (NPX) and the community are **not responsible** for any illegal use, damage, or unauthorized access caused by this software.
-Always ensure you have explicit written permission from the target system owner before scanning.

----

 ## 🏆 Credits & Contributions

 Built with ❤️ by **NPX**.
-For feedback, contributions, or bug reports, please open an issue on the GitHub repository or reach out via our official website: [https://npx-official.github.io/](https://npx-official.github.io/)
+For feedback, contributions, or bug reports, please open an issue on the GitHub repository or reach out via our official website: [NIGHT PULSE X](https://npx-official.github.io/)
 ```